JonKing93/JonKing93.github.io/content/project/Tas/index.md

 #   Otherwise, set `slides = ""`.
 ---

-In December 2019, I participated in a tree-ring sampling campaign on Mt.
-Wylly Tasmania.
+In December 2019, I helped with a tree-ring sampling effort on the slopes of Mt.
+Wylly in Tasmania.